 • What do you think of the future trend of historic places?

-• Will government strengthen its protection toward historic places?
+• Will the government strengthen its protection toward historic places?

-• What are the changes brought about by the historic place in local economy, people, etc?
+• What are the changes brought about by the historic place in the local economy and people?

-• What is the effect of tourists on the place?
+• What is the effect of tourists to such a place?

 Model Answer 1:

 I have heard and seen of this famous place a lot and when I witnessed it for the first time, I became speechless.
-The huge architect, the overwhelming interior and exterior decoration was beyond appreciation.
-The place kept reminding me the classical mythological and historical facts I have read and heard about.
+The huge architect, the overwhelming interior and exterior decoration were beyond appreciation.
+The place kept reminding me of the classical mythological and historical facts I have read and heard about.
 Visiting this site was like travelling to the past.
 I would always like to get back to this place due to its prominence in history and incredible appeal.

-IELTS Cue Card Topic: Describe an historical place that you know about.
+IELTS Cue Card Topic: Describe a historic place that you know about.

 Sample Answer 2:

-I am going to talk about an amazing historical place that I know about, even though I’ve never visited it.
-I’ll tell you what it is, where it is and as much as I can about the historical meaning of the place and finally my own reactions/ experiences regarding it.
+I am going to talk about an amazing historic place that I know about, even though I’ve never visited it.
+I’ll tell you what it is, where it is, about the historical meaning of the place as much as I can and finally my own experience and reactions regarding it.